actix/actix-web/README.md

 which showed best results.
 Gothan and tokio-minihttp seem does not support multithreading, or at least i couldn't figured out.
 I manually enabled pipelining for *Shio* and Gotham*.
-While shio seems support multithreading, but it showed absolutly same results for any how number of threads (maybe macos?)
+While shio seems support multithreading, but it showed absolutly same results for any how number of threads (maybe macos problem?)
 Rocket completely failed in pipelined tests.

 ## Examples